jimmyc96/Awesome-LLM-FM-Wireless-Communication-Networking/README.md

-Everything about **LLM/FM for Wireless Communication and Networking**, including research papers, books, codes, datasets, videos,  tutorials, and other relevant resources, with a focus on the integration of **federated learning**.
+Everything about **LLM/FM for Wireless Communication and Networking**, including research papers, books, codes, datasets, videos,  tutorials, and other relevant resources.
+The recent advances of the **generative AI** and the interpaly between **federated learning** and LLM/FM over wireless networks will also be covered.

-### 0.Table of contents

 ## 1. Journal, Magazine, Conference, Workshop, Call for Papers (CFP)